From Colchuck Lake

 Little Annapurna is one of the most approachable peaks in the Upper Enchantment Lakes area.
 While the trail is sometimes thin or nonexistent, the climb is not technical and there is a minimum of actual scrambling.
 In the summer, the grassy summit offers plenty of room for hikers to find a quiet place to enjoy the scenery or spend the night.
 At the same time, this climb is not for everyone.
 If youre not comfortable with some route finding and some scrambling, you may want to skip this one.
 Otherwise, we recommend you set aside enough time for a trip up Little Annapurna during your next visit to the Enchantments.

 Note that permits are required for both overnight and day use within the Enchantment Permit Area.
-Day use permits are free and avaliable at the trailhead.
+Day use permits are free and available at the trailhead.
 Most hikers will choose to camp at Colchuck Lake

 before heading up Aasgard Pass, which will require an overnight permit.
 There are three methods of obtaining a permit, outlined on the Okanogan-Wenatchee National Forest website.